citp/privacy-policy-historical/p/pr/pre/predators-movie.com.md

-> *The following text is extracted and transformed from the predators-movie.com privacy policy that was archived on 2014-12-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141202045749id_/http%3A//www.foxmovies.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the predators-movie.com privacy policy that was archived on 2015-06-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150608060413id_/http%3A//www.foxmovies.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | 20th Century Fox

-Effective October 29, 2014

 ## INTRODUCTION

 Fox Filmed Entertainment Group (“Fox FE” or “we”), which includes Twentieth Century Fox Film Corporation, Fox Searchlight Pictures, Inc. and Twentieth Century Fox Home Entertainment LLC, wants you to be familiar with how we collect, use and disclose information from and about you.
 This Privacy Policy describes our practices in connection with information collected through services such as websites, mobile sites, applications (“apps”), and widgets (collectively, the “Fox FE Services”).
 By using Fox FE Services, you agree to the terms and conditions of this Privacy Policy.
 A list of our affiliated companies (“Company Affiliates”) is available at [www.21cf.com](http://www.21cf.com/).

-As set forth in our [Terms of Use](https://web.archive.org/web/20141202045749id_/http%3A//www.foxmovies.com/terms.html), the Fox FE Services are for a general audience, are not targeted to children, and do not knowingly collect personal information from children under 13 years of age.
+As set forth in our [Terms of Use](http://www.foxprivacy.com/us/terms.html), the Fox FE Services are for a general audience, are not targeted to children, and do not knowingly collect personal information from children under 13 years of age.

 This Privacy Policy applies to all users, including both those who use the Fox FE Services without being registered with or subscribing to a Fox FE Service and those who have registered with [or subscribed to] a Fox FE Service.
 This Privacy Policy applies to Fox FE’s collection and use of your personal information (i.e., information that identifies a specific person, such as full name or email address).
 It also describes generally Fox FE’s practices for handling non-personal information (for example, interests, demographics and services usage).